 If you do not feel comfortable opening up to your provider about your sexual orientation or gender identity, ask for another VHA provider.
 It’s important for you to be able to trust your health care provider.

 Tell your provider about the medicines you have taken and the surgeries you have had.
 Information about your full health history will enable your provider to determine the best treatment for you.

 Show me videos of Veterans who served during:

 What should I know about coming out at VA?

-As a Veteran who identifies as LGBT or with a related identity, you may have faced discrimination or other challenges throughout various stages of your life.
-For example, some people hear anti-LGBT comments or have had interactions that make them feel unsafe disclosing their sexual orientation or gender identity.
+As a Veteran who identifies as LGBTQ+, you may have faced discrimination or other challenges throughout various stages of your life.
+For example, some people hear anti-LGBTQ+ comments or have had interactions that make them feel unsafe disclosing their sexual orientation or gender identity.
 Others may have experienced discrimination or even trauma when they came out.
 Some Veterans have faced pressures to hide their identity, particularly during their military service.
 Others have wrestled with stress in deciding whether and when to come out to family members, friends, or fellow Veterans.

 Although coming out may be daunting, hiding your sexual orientation or gender identity is also stressful and can be harmful to your health.
 VA understands these challenges and wants to help you focus on improving your quality of life.
 There are resources that can help.

-What should I know about VA’s policies toward Veterans with LGBT or related identities?
+What should I know about VA’s policies toward Veterans who identify as LGBTQ+?

-It is important for you to know there are VA policies that protect your rights as a Veteran with an LGBT or related identity.
+It is important for you to know there are VA policies that protect your rights as a Veteran who identifies as LGBTQ+.
 You cannot be denied services or benefits at VA because of your identity.

 If I come out to my provider, will this information be shared?